User Guide / Using Your Assessment Results

 Using Your Assessment Results

-One of the many benefits of your SciveraLENS Rapid Screen subscription is that our team of experts is working full-time to manage and maintain over one hundred lists and sublists as well as hundreds of thousands of Human and Environmental Health assessments.
+One of the many benefits of your SciveraLENS subscription is that our team of experts manage and maintain each list and sublist as well as hundreds of thousands of Human and Environmental Health assessments.
 Our team keeps these up-to-date in the SciveraLENS Chemical Assessment Knowledge Base so you can monitor any changes impacting your chemicals in real-time.
-This means that all you need to do is keep an eye on your Alerts for any updates that impact your chemicals of interest.
-There are two different kinds of Alerts that you might see depending on the Rapid Screen plan you’ve purchased.
+You can keep an eye on your Notifications and Alerts for any updates that impact your chemicals of interest.
+There are three different kinds of Alerts that you might see.

 - List Alerts refer to any changes on the Lists that you are tracking for your Collections or chemicals of interest.